[UPDATED JULY 2024]

 What happens when a dog jumps up?

-When your pooch prepares to take off, they shift their weight back into the large muscles of the back legs and onto the back-leg joints.
-The activated back end pushes your dog up and forward like a coiled spring which has been released.
+When your pup prepares to take off, they shift their weight back into the muscles and joints of their hind legs.
+This helps propel your dog up and forward like a coiled spring which has been released.

 This action requires a full range of motion in the back leg joints including the stifle and the hip and tarsal (hock), and of course, activation in all the supporting muscles.
 When they land, their front legs are mobilised, flexing and extending to brake and steady the dog.

-Though these movements are perfectly normal and natural, as you can imagine, it takes more out of your dog’s joints than walking or running around on flat ground.
+Though these movements are perfectly normal and natural, as you can imagine, they take more out of your dog’s joints than walking or running around on flat ground.
 Vets refer to the additional stress on the body as ‘increased load’.

 What happens when a dog jumps down?

-The act of jumping down involves less muscular work – it’s when your dog puts the brakes on during this process that they might risk a twist or strain.
+The act of jumping down involves less muscular work – it’s when your dog 'puts the brakes on' this process in mid-motion that they might risk a twist or strain.

-When getting down off a couch or bed, your dog uses their body weight for downward momentum.
+When getting down off a couch or bed, your dog uses their body weight to generate downward momentum.
 Once they land, they’ll then ‘brake’ through the front section of their body.
-Their front legs and shoulders abruptly take much more weight and strain than if walking or running on flat ground, especially if your pooch is carrying an extra pound or two.
+Their front legs and shoulders abruptly take much more weight and strain than if walking or running on flat ground, especially if your pup is carrying an extra pound or two.
 Again this is ‘increased load’ at work.

 Just imagine jumping from a high wall onto a soft mattress and trying to stay on your feet when you land.
 Clutter, slippery floors, and rugs can also cause problems.
 Twisting or straining on landing to avoid hazards will mean more work for the muscles and joints.